Philippine eagle: Ecology and behavior

 The species' flight is fast and agile, resembling the smaller hawks more than similar large birds of prey.

 Juveniles in play behavior have been observed gripping knotholes in trees with their talons, and using their tails and wings for balance, inserting their heads into tree cavities.
 Additionally, they have been known to attack inanimate objects for practice, as well as attempt to hang upside down to work on their balance.
 As the parents are not nearby when this occurs, they apparently do not play a role in teaching the juvenile to hunt.

 Life expectancy for a wild eagle is estimated to be from 30 to 60 years.
 A captive Philippine eagle lived for 41 years in Rome Zoo, and it was already an adult when it arrived at the zoo.
 Another captive Philippine eagle lived for 46 years at the Philippine Eagle Center in Davao City.
 However, wild birds on average are believed to live shorter lives than captive birds.

 Diet

 The Philippine eagle was known initially as the Philippine monkey-eating eagle because it was believed to feed on monkeys almost exclusively.
 The only two monkeys native to the Philippines are Philippine long-tailed macaque and common long-tailed macaques, both are subspecies of crab-eating macaque and weighing 4.7 to 8.3 kg in males and 2.5 to 5.7 kg in females.
-Though Philippine eagles do prey on these monkeys, they takes prey based on their local level of abundance and ease.
-This misconception may be comes from the first examined specimen which was found to have undigested pieces of a monkey in its stomach.
-They are an opportunist apex predator that takes prey based on their local level of abundance and ease.
+Though Philippine eagles do prey on these monkeys, they are an opportunist apex predator, taking prey based on their local level of abundance and ease.
+This misconception may have come from the first examined specimen which was found to have undigested pieces of a monkey in its stomach.